vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/config.md

 Without config files, a VuePress project can only achieve limited functionality by default, so to better customize your website, VuePress provides config files.

-VuePress uses `.vuepress` folder under the project folder to store configuration, and all VuePress related files will be placed here.
+VuePress uses `.vuepress` folder inside the docs folder to store configuration, and all VuePress related files will be placed here.

 For a VuePress site, `.vuepress/config.ts` (or `.vuepress/config.js`) is the necessary config file.